-If your doctor notices anything unusual during a vision screening, they may send your child to visit an ophthalmologist (a doctor who can perform surgery for eye diseases) for a more in-depth eye exam.
+If your doctor notices anything unusual during a vision screening, they may send your child to visit an eye doctor for a more in-depth eye exam.

 Your doctor could also recommend an MRI.
 This scan will help them to figure out if a nerve or muscle problem is the cause of your hypertropia.